tatitati/HTTP_AKKA_project/README.md

 ### with Docker:
 - [x] ~add redis and mysql in container (this will define better the environment, versions...)~
+- [x] ~Spin up a docker with mysql and a database~
+- [ ] Figure out how to run still travis with docker in order to pass all the test in CI :fire:
-- [ ] Manage to switch database-container when running tests (this will define better the environment, versions...)
+- [ ] Manage to switch database-container when running tests (this will define better the environment, versions...) :fire:

 ### Fix:
 - [x] ~updateCallbackUrl() is used in Third.
 It should belong to thirdadpp.~